When businesses connect their strategies to their values, they are often more adaptable to changes than their larger, corporate counterparts.

 #1 Work on your values

-Do a bit of soul-searching and make a list of 4 or 5 values that are important to you, and then do the same exercise for your business.
-They will probably overlap, and that’s fine.
+Do a bit of soul-searching and make a list of 4 or 5 values that are important to your business.
 This provides a framework for decision-making, so it’s important to think about, draft, refine, draft again, and allow as much time as needed to get and feel right.

 #2 Find your ‘Reason for Being’